 Below are some lessons women trying to conceive can learn from her coping strategies;

 I was in constant pursuit of happiness, so I used to pamper myself a lot.
 I made sure that I bought clothes in moderation, got my hair and nails done once a week and traveled with my husband.
 I chose to be happy and used to avoid certain events that I felt could make me sad.

 I held on to God, because once you understand that you are going through something for a reason, you have to hold on to your faith to see you through.

 I always stayed true to myself.
 If I wasn’t comfortable about anything or event, I would avoid it till I could handle it.

-I learnt not to let my situation define me.
+I learned not to let my situation define me.
 I chose not to put my life on hold till I had a baby.
-The most important thing I learnt is that you are not in control of your life, God is.
+The most important thing I learned is that you are not in control of your life, God is.